Unilever Spread Trading

 P&L = £140.00 profit

-If the Unilever shares had fallen then you might decide to close/settle your trade to limit your losses.
+If the Unilever shares had started to drop then you might decide to settle/close your position to stop any further losses.

 P&L = (Settlement Level - Initial Level) x stake